ThomasBarris/populationWDvsOSM/README.md

 # Population in OSM and Wikidata

 ### Summary
-The Python Script compares the population in OSM (place nodes and boundary relations) with Wikidata.
-Before you edit/add data in either database, please be sure you have some idea of the hierachical model of the region and how it is represented in OSM and Wikidata.
+The Python script compares the population in OSM (place nodes and boundary relations) with Wikidata.
+Before you edit/add data in either database, please be sure you have some idea of the hierarchical model of the region and how it is represented in OSM and Wikidata.

 ### Requires
 Python 3.x with the following libraries: